Hanna Granfelt: Voice

 Granfelt's soprano voice has been described as luxurious and expressive, with a particularly wide vocal range, suited for both lyric and dramatic roles from light coloratura to the heaviest styles.

-She was especially renowned as an interpreter of Wagner and Strauss, as well as Puccini and Mozart, and also respected as an accomplished Lied singer.
+She was particularly noted for her interpretations of works by Wagner, Strauss, Puccini and Mozart, and was also recognized as a skilled performer of Lied.

 She recorded a wide range of operatic arias and Lieds, as well as some folk music, from the 1910s to 1930s.

 Personal life

 As early as 1906, Grantfelt purchased a house in her native Karelia, where she returned to rest and recuperate over the coming decades.

 In 1912, Granfelt fell in love with the composer and conductor Robert Heumann, who nevertheless died two years later at in the early stages of World War I, triggering in her a period of depression.

 In the 1920s she moved back to Finland, mainly to escape the German hyperinflation which had made life very difficult there.

-Granfelt was reputedly charming and very attractive, and courted by many big names of her day, especially as her career began to take off: it was even rumoured that the Finnish military leader and later President Mannerheim had in the 1920s considered proposing marriage to her.
+Granfelt was reportedly charming and attractive, and courted by many of her day: it was even rumoured that the Finnish military leader and later President Mannerheim had in the 1920s considered proposing marriage to her.

 In 1930, at the relatively late age of her mid-40s, she instead Granfelt married the singer Heikki Tuominen.

 She suffered from various misfortunes throughout her life, including frequent bouts of ill health, alcohol problems and financial difficulties.
 In 1942, Granfelt and her husband were divorced.

 In 1944, in the aftermath of the Continuation War, Granfelt lost her home and summer house in Karelia and was evacuated to elsewhere in Finland, where, despite her earlier fame and success, she lived out her remaining days withdrawn, alone and largely forgotten.